openshift/enhancements/enhancements/monitoring/scrape-profiles.md

     Docs](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-scrape-configuration-minimal)
   -  https://github.com/Azure/prometheus-collector
-  - In their approach they also have [hardcoded](https://github.com/Azure/prometheus-collector/blob/66ed1a5a27781d7e7e3bb1771b11f1da25ffa79c/otelcollector/configmapparser/tomlparser-default-targets-metrics-keep-list.rb#L28) set of metrics that are only consussumed when the minimal profile is enabled.
+  - In their approach they also have [hardcoded](https://github.com/Azure/prometheus-collector/blob/66ed1a5a27781d7e7e3bb1771b11f1da25ffa79c/otelcollector/configmapparser/tomlparser-default-targets-metrics-keep-list.rb#L28) set of metrics that are only consumed when the minimal profile is enabled.
   However, customer are also able to extend this minimal profile with regexes to include metrics which might be interesting to them.